 Consider using your social platforms to connect with influencers you think might value your voice and perspective.
 Begin by following them, and commenting on their posts.
 Some may follow you back in return.

 If you are putting out smart, engaging content that really captures something important, you could just get picked up and shared.
 Influencers have a content machine to feed too, and often repost material that they themselves found valuable.
 Let that “someone” be you!

 One of the most effective ways to make the most of social media is to map out your content in advance.
 Having a strategic marketing plan is essential, but it’s also a step that is overlooked by many aspiring coaches.

 What does this mean in practice?
 It means having themes laid out days, weeks, and sometimes months in advance.
-It requires knowing the pain points of your audience, and how you want to address those.
 It also entails writing in bulk, editing photos in bundles, and sitting at your screen for long hours to schedule and curate your posts.

 This may sound tedious, but it will save you a lot of time in the long run.
 Having core messaging worked in advance also spares you from the constant pressure of having to dream up new things to talk about on the fly.
 This in turn gives you more time to spend on engagement once your scheduled posts hit the feed.

 We’ve already talked about the importance of connecting with your followers, and building relationships through stimulating a back and forth conversation in the comments.
 Take it a step farther now:

 Reach out with a direct message to someone who has been engaging with your content for a while.
 Let them know you’ve noticed their participation in your community.
 Ask them a question about themselves, draw them in deeper so you can learn more about this person in particular, and your audience more broadly.